-For most people Mozambique conjures up images of tragedy - war, famine and millions of refugees living on food aid.
-The other side of this young Southern African nation, rich in art and culture, is hardly ever seen.
+For most people, Mozambique conjures up images of tragedy: war, famine, and millions of refugees living on food aid.
+The other side of this young southern African nation, rich in art and culture, is hardly ever seen.

-Their birthplace, Illa de Mozambique, was one of Africa's most cosmopolitan commercial centres and Eyuphuro's music reflects a blend of musical influences as African traditions meet Arabic and Latin styles.
+Their birthplace, Illa de Mozambique, was historically one of Africa's most cosmopolitan commercial centres and Eyuphuro's music reflects a blend of myriad musical influences, as African traditions meet elements of Arabic and Latin styles.
 From these roots Eyuphuro write contemporary songs of love and social criticism, a sharply perceived commentary on life in Mozambique today.